Financial-Times/origami/components/o3-foundation/README.md

 }
 ```

-See our documentation website for a [full list of spacing tokens](https://origami-for-everyone.ft.com/guides/spacing/).
+See the documentation for a [full list of spacing tokens](/components/o3-foundation/docs/spacing.md).

 ## Grid